sentomarco/Convolutional-Neural-Network-from-scratch-CPP/README.md

 #### Dataset:
 The image recognition task on the MNIST dataset is carried out using the above architecture.
 The dataset is composed of small images arranged in two sets, consisting of 60000 training pictures and 10000 for the test.
-The training dataset is then subdivided into 50000 samples for training and 10000 for validation.

 #### Network:
 In the conv layers are used small filters, 3x3, using a stride of 2 in order to perform a downsampling of the spatial dimensions of the input.